aaron-mancini/Stock-API/README.md

 ## API - Yahoo Finance API https://rapidapi.com/apidojo/api/yahoo-finance1/

 This API is very thorough and contains a multitude of endpoints.
-I chose this api because it is free and also very easy to use dispite being very information dense.
+I chose this api because it is free and also very easy to use despite being very information dense.

 ## Project Tools and Dependencies